No refusal loans in Canada: 24/7 payday & installment options

 What do I need this cash for?

-Some people take out short-term loans to take care of a one-time financial emergency, while others use them to pay for bills or to tie them over until their next payday.
+Some people take out short-term loans to take care of a one-time financial emergency, while others use the funds to pay for bills or tide them over until their next payday.
 Ask yourself if you need this cash now and if there are alternatives to payday loans you can consider instead of turning to a loan with such steep interest rates.
 You may also want to take steps to improve your credit score to enhance your future borrowing prospects.

 Do I qualify for a loan?

-Before applying for any type of financing, you must make sure you meet the lender’s eligibility requirements, including criteria such as your age, monthly income, existing debts and residency.
+Before applying for any type of financing, you must make sure that you meet the lender’s eligibility requirements, including criteria like your age, monthly income, existing debts and residency.

 Will I be able to repay this loan on time?

-Payday loans in particular come with very short repayment periods, and most payday lenders expect you to repay your loan by your next payday.
+Payday loans, in particular, come with very short repayment periods, and most payday lenders expect you to repay your loan by your next payday.
 Do the math and make sure you have a concrete plan on how you’ll repay this loan by your next paycheque without going into the red again.
-You may find taking out a payday loan will trigger a cycle of debt that’s hard to get out of.
+You may find that taking out a payday loan will trigger a cycle of debt that’s hard to get out of.

 Is this lender legitimate?

 Disreputable lenders know borrowers are grappling with financial problems and bad credit, and they may take advantage of your circumstances.
-Make sure you’re working with a reputable lender that’s fully licensed, follows your province’s regulations and assesses your ability to repay what you borrow rather than promising no refusal loans.
+Make sure you’re working with a reputable lender that’s fully licenced, follows your province’s regulations and assesses your ability to repay what you borrow, rather than promising no refusal loans.

 Watch out for predatory lending

 The payday loan space is notorious for predatory lending.
-Predatory lenders may try to impose unfair fees and loan terms, or they may falsely advertise to lure borrowers in without showing you the fine print.
-Ultimately, they’re counting on the borrower taking on a loan they’ll default on so the lender can charge more fees.
+Predatory lenders may try to impose unfair fees and loan terms, or they may falsely advertise to lure in borrowers without showing them the fine print.
+Ultimately, they’re counting on the borrower taking out a loan and defaulting on it, so the lender can charge more fees.

 Make sure you’re working with a legitimate lender that discloses its payday licence in the province it’s operating in and is transparent about the loan’s fees, terms and conditions.
-A reputable lender will also do its due diligence to check that you can responsibly repay the loan and will not guarantee approval.
+Additionally, a reputable lender will not guarantee approval, but will do its due diligence to check that you can responsibly repay the loan.

 Bottom line